torproject/onionbalance/docs/v2/design.rst

 -  **6-10 instances** - 10 IPs (selection from all instances)
 -  **11 or more instances** - 10 IPs (distinct descriptors - selection from all instances)

-If running in Complex mode, introduction points can be selected so as to obscure that a service is using OnionBalance.
 Always attempting to choose 3 introduction points per descriptor may make it more difficult for a passive observer to confirm that a service is running OnionBalance.
 However behavioral characteristics such as the rate of introduction point rotation may still allow a passive observer to distinguish an OnionBalance service from a standard Tor onion service.
 Selecting a smaller set of introduction points may impact on performance or reliability of the service.

 -  **1 instance**  - 3 IPs
 -  **2 instances** - 3 IPs (2 IPs from one instance, 1 IP from the other